Plan your 2026 internship - Apply today!

 Check what's required to visit Greece

-Check out the widget below to find out what the Covid-19 restrictions and visa requirements are for Greece, based on your country of residence.
+Check out the widget below to learn about the visa requirements for the Physical Therapy internship in Greece, based on your country of residence.

 Accommodation and WiFi